Profits / Investments

 Dairy - 1%

-If other pollution-heavy businesses (shipping / steel / timber / tobacco / cement / aluminium / ammonia-based fertilizer / trucking / the military / etc.), add up to 5% of the US economy, the total would reach 25%!
+Shipping / steel / timber / tobacco / cement / aluminium / ammonia-based fertilizer / trucking / the military - are all pollution-heavy businesses.
+If these add up to 5% of the US economy, polluting businesses would account for 25% overall!

-¼ of the GDP of the United States comes, somehow, from polluting enterprises!?!
-Is that accurate?
+At least ¼ of the GDP of the USA comes from polluting enterprises?
+Could that be right?

 Consider how we spend our money: